TalanSoft/www-talansoft-com-wiki/Vlk/Event/Pinch.md

 <img src="https://latex.codecogs.com/svg.image?ScaleFactor=&space;\frac{LastValue}{CurrentValue}" title="ScaleFactor= \frac{LastValue}{CurrentValue}" />

+When a user pinches, the OS of the device sends the scale factor information to Valkyrie as VarA.

-To make your life easier, drag & drop the pinch interactions template into your project.
+To make your life easier, drag & drop the pinch interaction template into your project.